QuitoSometimesMarcos/baby-express/README.md

 ### Exercise 5 ([Help](https://ejs.co/) && [Help](http://expressjs.com/guide/using-template-engines.html) && [Help](https://scotch.io/tutorials/use-ejs-to-template-your-node-application))

-Render this EJS code if the user accesses the URL `/test-ejs` and render this page with `my first title` as value of `myTitle` variable.
+Render this EJS code if the user accesses the URL `/test-ejs` and render this page with `Hey` as value of `title` variable.

 ```html
 <!DOCTYPE html>